What is Autism/Autism Spectrum Disorder (ASD)?

 Registered Behaviour Technician (RBT®) – an individual with this credential is primarily responsible for the direct implementation of ABA services.
 RBT’s must practice under the close supervision of a BCBA or BCaBA.

 For more information and to review a list of certified BCBA’s, BCaBA’s and RBT’s visit: www.bacb.com

 Is parent involvement important?

 Yes!
-Parent participation is a very important component in a child’s ABA program.
-Parent meetings are held to review their child’s progress and discuss goals.
-Parents are taught to run generalization steps of their child’s programs which helps keep parents appraised of their child’s progress and supports generalization of newly acquired skills to novel people and environments.
-Parents play a vital role in the implementation of behaviour protocols and self-help skills as they are often implemented by the family and ABA team simultaneously to ensure consistency.
+Parent participation is an essential component in a child’s ABA program.
+Parent meetings are held to review their child’s progress and discuss new goals.
+Parents are taught to run generalization steps of their child’s programs, which helps keep parents appraised of their child’s progress and supports the generalization of newly acquired skills to novel people and environments.
+Parents play a vital role in the implementation of behaviour protocols and self-help, which the family and ABA team often implement simultaneously to ensure consistency.